-Vibration transmitted through the hands and arms can cause damage to the nerves, blood supply and joints of the hand, wrist and arm if it is prolonged.
-The risk is associated with the level of vibration and the length of exposure.
+Vibration transmitted through the hands and arms can cause damage to the nerves, blood supply and soft tissues or joints of the hand, wrist and arm if it is prolonged.
+The risk is associated with the level of vibration and the length of exposure (dose).

 The vibration may come from hand-held or hand-guided power tools, or from holding a ‘job’ which is being tooled by a fixed power tool such as a bench grinder.